nathanfieldsteel/nathanfieldsteel.github.io/about.md

 title: About
 ---

-I was a postdoctoral scholar in the [algebra group](https://math.as.uky.edu/algebra-and-number-theory) at the University of Kentucky from 2017 until 2020, where I worked with [Uwe Nagel](http://www.ms.uky.edu/~uwenagel/) on problems in computational mathematics and commutative algebra.
+From 2017 until 2020, I was a postdoctoral scholar in the [algebra group](https://math.as.uky.edu/algebra-and-number-theory) at the University of Kentucky, where I worked with [Uwe Nagel](http://www.ms.uky.edu/~uwenagel/) on problems in computational mathematics and commutative algebra.
 I am currently on the job market.

 Before coming to the University of Kentucky, I went to graduate school at the [University of Illinois](https://math.illinois.edu/) where I